OpenWebGlobe/ColladaToJSON/README.md

 ========================

 This repository contains the source of the Collada To JSON Converter.
-Arbitrary Collada Files (*.dae) can converted into the OpenWebGlobe Format for 3d model description by the python script converter.py
+Arbitrary Collada Files (*.dae) can converted into the OpenWebGlobe format for 3d model description by the python script converter.py

 It is planned to create an online platform where users can perform this conversion online.

-Dependecies
+Dependencies
 ========================
-The converter uses pycollada to acces collada DOM.
+The converter uses pycollada to access collada DOM.

 License
 =======